-Prerequisite(s): Advanced Graphic Design (GRPH 310).
+Prerequisite(s): Completion of Social Media Design technical area or Advanced Graphic Design (GRPH 310).

 This course explores the semantic connection between digital technologies, form, and function.
 It emphasizes the complex connections between human behavior and technology and examines design as a form of communication between the two.
 The course explores interaction from the perspective of a user's experience and how design affects the experience.
 Students work on real world projects to apply the concepts addressed in the course.